tenjavacontest/letomcat/README.md

 ==========
 Contest
 ------------------------------------------------
-I am taking part of the contest at 16:00 UTC
+I am taking part in the contest at 16:00 UTC

 Livestream
 --------------------